Questions and Answers

 about the Integrated Theology Program

-ABTS works with you through its theological program and faculty to theologically prepare you, as best as possible, without requiring you to leave your ministry, family, or work.
-ABTS accompanies you throughout the whole period of study to enable you to reach the peak of your potential and fulfill God’s calling in your life.
-This will reflect positively at your church in its local Middle Eastern context.
+ABTS works with students through its theological program and faculty to theologically prepare students, as best as possible, without requiring them to leave their ministry, family, or work.
+ABTS accompanies students throughout the whole period of study to enable them to reach the peak of their potential and fulfill God’s calling for their life.
+This will reflect positively on their church in its local Middle Eastern context.
 Because ABTS understands this context, it takes it into account in the formation process.
-In order to achieve this desired outcome, ABTS developed its curriculum according to four central lenses: the biblical theological lens, the historical theological lens, the socio-cultural lens, and the personal ministry lens.
-The ABTS curriculum is a product born out of its environment, and it emulates the needs of its community.
+In order to achieve this desired outcome, ABTS has developed its curriculum according to four central lenses: the biblical theological lens, the historical theological lens, the socio-cultural lens, and the personal ministry lens.
+The ABTS curriculum is born out of its environment, and it seeks to meet the needs of its community.

-What theological courses will I be studying throughout the four years?
+What theological courses will a student be studying throughout the five years?

-The first year includes six basic modules that form the solid theological ground for the subsequent years.
-Students begin their first year in February with a two-week residency period, where they are introduced to the faculty and their colleagues before they start with the basics of academic research, which will accompany them throughout their study at the seminary.
-After the two-week period, students return to their countries to begin their online theological journey.
-After the first year, students move on to years 2, 3 and 4.
-Each of these years includes two core modules, two elective periods, and some other practical components.
-A student must complete 180 credits in order to obtain a BTh.
+The first and second years of study each include three basic modules that form the solid theological ground for the subsequent years.
+Students begin their first year with a prep phase in September followed by a two-week residency period in October where students are introduced to the faculty and their colleagues before they start with the basics of academic research, which will accompany them throughout their study at the seminary.
+After the two-week residency, students return to their countries to continue their journey of theological education.
+After the first year and second years, students move on to years 3, 4, and 5.
+Each of these years includes two core modules, two elective periods, one optional two-week residency or elective period, and some other practical components.
+A student must complete 180 credits in order to obtain a Bachelor of Theology.

-A student needs a minimum of 4+ years to complete the BTh.
+A student needs a minimum of 5 years to complete the Bachelor of Theology.

-How much time per week should I devote to studying?
+How much time per week should students devote to studying?

 The student needs to spend 15-20 hours of studying per week.

 The vision of ABTS is to serve the Church by training faithful men and women for ministry.
 If you are a servant in a church or Christian institution, you have their support, and you feel the Lord's calling to study theology for building the body of Christ, then you are a potential candidate for study at ABTS.
-The new delivery method aims to theologically equip all those (men and women) involved in ministry and work, simultaneously, without the need to leave their ministries or jobs.
+The new delivery method aims to theologically equip men and women involved in ministry and work, simultaneously, without the need to leave their ministries or jobs.

 The Arab Baptist Theological Seminary is an accredited member of the European Council for Theological Education (ECTE) and the Middle East and North Africa Association for Theological Education (MENATE).
 Our current degrees were accredited in 2015 by the ECTE and re-accredited in 2019.
 We will also fulfill the requirements of the European Council for Theological Education in order to certify this degree just like its predecessors.

-What if I want to pursue higher studies in theology?
+What if the student wants to pursue higher studies in theology?

-Because the seminary’s programs are accredited by the European Council for Theological Education (see Question 7), you are able to pursue a master’s degree after a bachelor’s degree and then a doctorate in theology with colleges all over the world that adopt the same European Council standards.
+The Seminary offers a Master of Theology degree that students can pursue to further their theological education.
+Furthermore, because the Seminary’s programs are accredited by the European Council for Theological Education (see Question 7), students are able to pursue a master’s degree after a bachelor’s degree and then a doctorate in theology with colleges all over the world that adopt the same European standards.

 What programs are available at the Arab Baptist Theological Seminary?